 Modafinil is a 1:1 racemic compound, whose enantiomers have different pharmacokinetics (e.g., the half-life of R-Modafinil is approximately three times that of S-Modafinil in adult humans).
 The enantiomers do not interconvert.
 At steady state, total exposure to R-Modafinil is approximately three times that for S-Modafinil.
 The trough concentration (Cmin,ss) of circulating Modafinil after once daily dosing consists of 90% of R-Modafinil and 10% of S-Modafinil.
 The effective elimination half-life of Modafinil after multiple doses is about 15 hours.
 The enantiomers of Modafinil exhibit linear kinetics upon multiple dosing of 200 to 600 mg/day once daily in healthy volunteers.
 Apparent steady states of total Modafinil and R-Modafinil are reached after 2 to 4 days of dosing.

-Modafinil tablets have an apparent volume of distribution of approximately 0.9 L/kg.
+Modafinil has an apparent volume of distribution of approximately 0.9 L/kg.
 In human plasma, in vitro, Modafinil is moderately bound to plasma protein (approximately 60%), mainly to albumin.
-The potential for interactions of Modafinil tablets with highly protein-bound drugs is considered to be minimal.
+The potential for interactions of Modafinil with highly protein-bound drugs is considered to be minimal.

 Metabolism and Elimination

 The major route of elimination is metabolism (approximately 90%), primarily by the liver, with subsequent renal elimination of the metabolites.
 Urine alkalinization has no effect on the elimination of Modafinil.